 How Do You Get a Preapproval?

-Real estate financing is available from numerous sources, including mortgage brokers, mortgage companies, banks, online lenders and private sources.
-A REALTOR® may suggest one or more lenders that are known to offer competitive programs and deliver promised rates and terms.
+Real estate financing is available from numerous sources, including mortgage brokers, mortgage companies, banks, online lenders, credit unions and private sources.
+A Real Estate Agent may suggest one or more lenders that are known to offer competitive programs and deliver promised rates and terms.

 To obtain a preapproval letter, you must complete a written application and provide supporting documentation, such as recent pay stubs, rental checks and tax returns for the past two or three years if you are self-employed.
 During the preapproval procedure, a loan officer will describe the type of paperwork required.

-A loan officer will carefully review your financial situation, including your credit report and other information, then suggest programs which most closely meet your needs
+A loan officer will carefully review your financial situation, including your credit report, income, assets, liabilities and other information, then suggest programs which most closely meet your needs